SerhiiM/ng-simple-table/projects/ng-simple-table/README.md

 # ng-simple-table

-For now u have to install font-awesome and bootstrap
+For now u have to install font-awesome

-`npm install font-awesome bootstrap --save`
+`npm install font-awesome --save`

 Have to be included

 `
-"node_modules/font-awesome/scss/font-awesome.scss",
-"node_modules/bootstrap/dist/css/bootstrap.css"
+"node_modules/font-awesome/scss/font-awesome.scss"
 `

 In root